kencul/kencul.github.io/README.md

 The picture in the about page doesn't seem to be getting the gradient like the one on the home page.

 But, I think it would be most impactful and cool to get my Unity game working in WebGL than any other feature atm, so I am going to work on that, which will require pushing to the github and checking the website there, which will severely reduce my efficiency

+My imports from google fonts dont work on the github pages, which makes the entire website unusable

+Fixed by removing https: from the url, as github pages doesn't like that This breaks my local version, so I can't preview changes without pushing now